-A complete response must

-- Identify the process the governing body will use for distinguishing their roles and responsibilities with those of the head administrator; - Include specific actions the governing body will take to ensure the head administrator understands the obligations of the charter contract and the requirements of all elements of the plan contained in this application; and - Attach a job description in Appendix B that includes the following: - o Lists all major responsibilities of the head administrator - o Includes responsibilities that are unique to charter school leaders - o Includes responsibilities that specifically relate to the school's mission, goals, and educational philosophy - o Identifies all hiring requirements including all previously identified requirements related to characteristics and qualifications.
+A complete response must 4 Identify the process the governing body will use for distinguishing their roles and responsibilities with those of the head administrator; Include specific actions the governing body will take to ensure the head administrator understands the obligations of the charter contract and the requirements of all elements of the plan contained in this application; and Attach a job description in Appendix B that includes the following: Lists all major responsibilities of the head administrator Includes responsibilities that are unique to charter school leaders Includes responsibilities that specifically relate to the school's mission, goals, and educational philosophy Identifies all hiring requirements including all previously identified requirements related to characteristics and qualifications. requirements related to characteristics and qualifications.